 Foreign trade plays a vital role in the Venezuelan economy, the United States being Venezuela's most important trading partner.
-As of December 31, 2009, Venezuela was the third-largest exporter of petroleum products to the United States.
+As of December 31, 2008, Venezuela was the fourth-largest exporter of crude and petroleum products to the United States.
 In addition to the United States, Venezuela's significant trading partners include China, Colombia, Brazil and Italy.